 Open Source IVI – The Voice of a United Community!(Panel representation GENIVI, AGL and Linux Foundation)

 A thought leader panel discussion between the Linux Foundation, GENIVI and AGL discussing their progress working in partnership to limit the fragmentation of open source Linux within automotive.
 The time/opportunity to truly develop an open, collaborative and mutually beneficial working relationship to deliver a single, comprehensive a powerful message to the ecosystem to avoid further fragmentation and confusion in the marketplace is coming together.
 The importance of aligning common goals, work requirements and mutual investment and support to achieve the highest levels of contribution will be explored.
 The alignment of joint and collaborative activities may be challenging in the short run, but the message is simple, “promote true openness in automotive” ((i.e. open collaboration, open/shared specifications, open interoperability, open participation and open thought leadership)?

-Economic opportunity within Automotive IoT, How is it really going?(Panel representation from the ecosystem and service enablers and providers)
+Economic opportunity within Automotive IoT, How is it really going?Panel: Georg Doll

 With the adoption of IoT within the connected vehicle, can necessary components and services like embedded software, cloud services, data analysis, logistics, security, asset tracking, sensors, silicon, etc. become monetized?
 Who stands to gain the most in the ecosystem?